 Halloween is a time of year that strikes fear into the hearts of parents of children with food allergies but it doesn’t have to be that way.
-Here are a number of strategies to help you and your child cope and enjoy the holiday:
+Here are a number of strategies to help you and your child cope and enjoy the holiday.

-- Engage officials at your child’s school, sporting activities, clubs and organizations.
-Have them commit to food-free activities or restricting snacks for parties and social events to an approved list that is deemed allergen safe for all food allergic children in attendance.
+Engage officials at your child’s school, sporting activities, clubs and organizations.
+Have them commit to sponsoring food-free activities or restricting treats for parties and social events to an approved list that is deemed allergen safe for all children with food allergies in attendance.
+Some important guidelines:

-- All children (not just those with allergies) and their parents must restrict snacks to those on the list to avoid any chance of contact reactions.
+- All children (not just those with allergies) and their parents must follow the food restrictions set forth by the sponsor to avoid the possibility of contact reactions.

-- All snacks must remain unopened in their original packaging to allow those adults responsible to perform a final check of the ingredient list before the snack is served.
+- If food treats are served, they must remain unopened in their original packaging to allow those adults responsible to perform a final check of the ingredient list before the snack is served.

 - Parents of children with food allergies should have the opportunity to approve snacks in advance or provide their own substitutions.

-- Restrict the consumption of snacks to a specific time period and engage the children in hand-washing immediately afterward.
+- Restrict the consumption of treats to a specific time period and engage the children in hand-washing immediately before and afterward.

-- Arrange a safe trick-or-treating community with other families of children with food allergies in your neighborhood.
-Agree within the group to restrict treat handouts to those on an approved, allergen-free list.
+Arrange a safe trick-or-treating community with other families concerned with food allergies in your neighborhood.
+Agree within the group to restrict treat handouts to non-food items or those on an approved, allergen-restricted list.
 Take turns trick-or-treating at those homes the group.
 [The Teal Pumpkin Project by FARE has many resources to help plan non-food celebrations.]

-If you do decide to trick-or-treat outside of your “safe” group, buy some of your child’s favorite safe snacks and agree to swap them one-for-one for unsafe snacks at the end of the evening.
+If you do decide to trick-or-treat outside of your “safe” group, buy some of your child’s favorite safe treats and agree to swap them one-for-one for unsafe snacks at the end of the evening.
 Make sure that your child understands:

 - Not to accept any unwrapped or homemade snacks of any kind.

-- Never to open or eat any snack until it has been approved by the parent.
+- Never to open or eat any treat until it has been approved by the parent.